| Home | Pottery | Massage | Classes | Contact | About | More |

 Poetics of Touch Concept Number 1

-ACCENTShe was a dancer:sometimes drumming like Russian dance, sometimes toe dancing over a spot. -- Judy Dykstra-Brown Massage strokes, like words, have accents or points of emphasis that you may consciously employ.
+ACCENTShe was a dancer:sometimes drumming like Russian dance, sometimes toe dancing over a spot. -- Judy Dykstra-Brown Poetics of Touch accents are points of emphasis and rhythm that shape and refine massage.
+As in music and dance where notes and gestures are developed intentionally, massage accents are a careful study of clarity and expression.
 Similar to accents of the spoken voice, they offer some of the most personal, memorable, and emotionally rich cadences of massage.
-Subtle or bold, accents are elements of style that coordinate massage, making your work more effective, interesting, and easy to absorb.
-Individual massage strokes or combinations of strokes that are accented in pleasing ways feel purposeful rather than haphazard.
-With practice, massage accents become as natural as movements in daily life.
+Subtle or bold, accents are elements of style that coordinate massage, making your work more focused and advanced.
+Massage strokes or combinations of strokes that are accented in pleasing ways feel purposeful rather than haphazard.
+With practice, massage accents become as natural as actions in daily life.
 For example, the next time you wash a tabletop, observe how your hands glide and scrub as you vary the pressure, speed, and direction of your movements to create efficiency and avoid boredom.
 These variations are accents.
 When massage strokes include predictable accents such as repeatedly pressing harder at the top of circular strokes, these recurring intervals punctuate massage like the beat of music.
 Accented beats and their resulting rhythms soothe or enliven.
-Additionally, through sensitive selection of accents you can highlight massage with nuances of gesture as if you were an esteemed cook adding seasonings to food.
-No one accent should stand out, yet each accent or combination of accents flavors massage.
 Massage accents can also be single gestures: a dynamic sweep that just happens to follow a piece of music into silence as it ends, or a gentle tap similar to a reassuring pat.
 Accent the massage with:

 Accent individual strokes or combinations of strokes with: